-This is a rust library that parses html source files and allows you to search and filter in this Html with a specific set of rules.
+This is a rust library that parses HTML source files and allows you to search in and filter this HTML with a specific set of rules.

 Do not use this parser to check the syntax of your HTML code.
 Many HTML files are parsed without any errors by this parser, as the sole objective is to get a parsed version.
 Only breaking syntax errors raises errors.